 Big Laguna Trail (Mount Laguna)

 The Big Laguna Trail (often referred to as the BLT trail) has numerous trailheads through pine, oak, and a lake with expansive meadows.
-The wildflowers are amazing here when in season.
-You’ll need to purchase an Adventure Pass ($5) to park at certain trailheads.
+Take it all in on this trail while hiking near San Diego.
+You’ll need to purchase an Adventure Pass to park at certain trailheads.

 Directions: Take Sunrise Highway from I-8 (near Pine Valley) and drive north 13.5 miles to just past the second cattle guard on the highway.
 Access to the Big Laguna trail is via the Nobel Canyon trail departing the western turnout, marked by a small sign.
 Follow the Nobel Canyon trail about 100 yards to reach the Big Laguna trail junction.

 Black Mountain Open Space Park (Rancho Peñasquitos)